 It gets better with practice.
 Genuinely.
 Your hands learn it.
 It starts feeling normal.
 But the first few times are going to feel awkward and that’s not a sign you’ve made the wrong choice, that’s just the learning curve doing its thing.

-I wrote about exactly this in my post about the first time I wore a hair topper in public – including how I planned my outfit around avoiding disaster and why the whole experience was less catastrophic than I’d convinced myself it would be.
+I wrote about exactly this in my post about what I’d tell myself at the start of wearing alternative hair – including how I planned my outfit around avoiding disaster and why the whole experience was less catastrophic than I’d convinced myself it would be.
 If you’re at the “is anyone going to notice” stage, that one’s for you.

 I didn’t account for density